borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 ### Global install option

-If you try the user site installation above, and have problems making borgmatic commands runnable on your system `PATH`, an alternate approach is to install borgmatic globally.
+If you try the user site installation above and have problems making borgmatic commands runnable on your system `PATH`, an alternate approach is to install borgmatic globally.

-The following uninstalls borgmatic, and then reinstalls it such that borgmatic commands are on the default system `PATH`:
+The following uninstalls borgmatic and then reinstalls it such that borgmatic commands are on the default system `PATH`:

 ```bash